Dragnet (1967 TV series): TV movie

 In 1965 Jack Webb was approached by Universal Pictures to produce a Dragnet television movie to air on NBC.
 NBC programming director Mort Werner was impressed with the film and decided there was more value in developing Dragnet as a weekly TV series.
 Webb was more interested in continuing the franchise with TV movies, but ultimately agreed.
 The movie would not be released until January 27, 1969 (midway through the third season of the TV series) on The NBC Monday Movie, with the promotional title World Premiere: Dragnet.

 The working title in the film's script was Dragnet 1966, although the official title is simply Dragnet.
 The movie is commonly referred to as Dragnet 1966 to distinguish it from other works in the franchise.
 This movie is included as an extra in the Dragnet 1968 DVD set.

 Episodes

+All episodes of the series were directed by Jack Webb.